-- The Fair Housing and Americans with Disabilities Act - Section 504 of the Rehabilitation Act: For newly constructed housing, a minimum of five percent (5%) of the total dwelling units or at least one unit in a multi-family housing project, whichever is greater, shall be made accessible for persons with mobility impairments.
+- o The Fair Housing and Americans with Disabilities Act - o Section 504 of the Rehabilitation Act: For newly constructed housing, a minimum of five percent (5%) of the total dwelling units or at least one unit in a multi-family housing project, whichever is greater, shall be made accessible for persons with mobility impairments.
 An additional two percent (2%) of the units (but not less than one unit) in such a project shall be accessible for persons with hearing or vision impairments.
 For rehabilitation of existing housing: If alterations are undertaken to a housing facility that has 15 or more units and the cost of the alterations is 75% or more of the replacement cost of the completed facility, then five percent of the total dwelling units or at least one unit, whichever is greater, shall be made accessible for persons with mobility impairments.
-An additional two percent of the unit (but not less than one unit) shall be accessible for persons with mobility impairments.
 An additional two percent of the units (but not less than one unit) shall be accessible for persons with hearing or vision impairments.
 Alterations to dwelling units in a multi-family housing project (including public housing) shall, to the maximum extent feasible, be made to be readily accessible to and usable by individuals with handicaps.
 If alterations of single elements or spaces of a dwelling unit, when considered together, amount to an alteration of a dwelling unit, the entire dwelling unit shall be made accessible - Lead-Based paint provisions noted in 24 CFR part 35: For properties originally constructed before 1978: HTF recipients will be required to complete an inspection for the existence of lead-based paint.
 If lead-based paint is discovered, the rehabilitation plan must include the removal of the lead-based paint, or a detailed description of how the proposed renovation will comply with the EPA's Renovation, Repair and Painting Program.
 All rehabilitation must comply with HUD's Lead Safe Housing Rule (LSHR) - o Design and Construction requirements noted in 24 CFR 100.205